NickelousTex/LaunchDarklyLOS/README.md

 Its currently aligned to port 3000 but you can change the port for the server in `.env`

+## Part 1
 **5. Test new feature showing log call option**
-After logging into LaunchDarkly go to the feature flag for showing the log call function: https://app.launchdarkly.com/projects/default/flags/show_log_lead_button
+After logging into LaunchDarkly go to the feature flag for showing the log lead function: https://app.launchdarkly.com/projects/default/flags/show_log_lead_button

 Toggle function on/off manually to validate to see the impact on the UI When set to false: